StefanSchroeder/Gocal/README.md

 		-noother: Hide neighbormonth days

-This option hides the leading and trailing days of the neighbor month.
+This option hides the leading and trailing days of the neighbor months.
 By default these days are printed in light grey.

 		-plain This will hide everything that can be hidden (but not neighbormonth days).